 Most adult cells don’t divide that often.
 In fact, uncontrolled cell division is a condition known as cancer.
 Babies need to grow to their adult size, and that means that their cells must divide faster than adult cells.
 Part of this growth is mediated by hormones, but part of it is intrinsic to the cell.
 When cells from babies and adults are grown in the lab, the infant cells divide as much as twice as quickly as the adult cells, depending on cell type.

-A baby’s brain grows furiously in the womb, and babies are born with almost all the neurons they will ever have during their lifetime.
+A baby’s brain grows furiously in the womb, and babies are born with about 100 billion neurons, which is almost all the neurons they will ever have during their lifetime.
 What baby neuron cells lack are connections to other neurons.
 Neural connections represent the connections between ideas that are built from interacting with the world -- in other words, learning.
 Some learning happens in the womb, and babies are born with an average of 2,500 connections per neuron, but by age 2 or 3 they have an average of 15,000 connections per neuron.
 The number of connections per neuron levels off as you reach adulthood.

 Immature Immune Systems